 Press AUTO and select the desired temperature.
-The selected temperature and the word AUTO will appear in the display window.
-The EATC system will either heat or cool to achieve the selected temperature.
-The system will automatically determine fan speed, airflow location and if fresh outside air or recirculated air is required.
-Fan speed remains automatic unless the fan speed control is pressed or the steering wheel controls (if equipped) are pressed.
+The selected temperature will appear in the display window, and an indicator above the AUTO control will light.
+The DATC system will either heat or cool the vehicle to achieve the selected temperature.
+The system will automatically determine the fan speed, airflow location and whether outside or recirculated air is required.

-When in AUTO and weather conditions require heat, air will be sent to the floor.
-However, if the engine is not warm enough to provide heat, the fan will not operate.
+When in AUTO and weather conditions require heat, the DATC directs the majority of the airflow to the floor area.
+The system will allow some airflow out the defroster and demister outlets and outer instrument panel registers in order to reduce window fogging.
+Additionally, if the engine is not warm enough to provide heat, the fan will operate at a low speed and the airflow will be directed to the windshield or to the floor.
 In $3\frac{1}{2}$ minutes or less, the fan speed will start to increase and the airflow location will change to the floor area.